siddique-adobe/aepsdk-optimize-android/docs/api-reference.md

 ### resetIdentities

 This `MobileCore` API is a request to each extension to reset its identities.
-Every extension responds to this request in it's own unique manner.
+Every extension responds to this request in its own unique manner.
 For example, Optimize extension uses this API call to clear out its client-side in-memory propositions cache.

 > [!WARNING]
-> This is a **destructive** API call and can lead to unintended behavior, e.g. resetting of Experience Cloud ID (ECID).
-It should be sparingly used and extreme caution should be followed!
+> This API call can lead to unintended SDK behavior, e.g. resetting of Experience Cloud ID (ECID).
+So it should be sparingly used and extreme caution should be followed!

 <!-- tabs:start -->